-The Oakland County Sheriff’s Department Work Release Tether Program is a sentencing alternative that is available to some people convicted of crimes.
-To be eligible for the program, you must have a non-violent misdemeanor or felony offense, have verifiable employment and transportation, can be male or female, and ordered by the court into the program.
+The Oakland County Sheriff’s Department Work Release Tether Program is a sentencing alternative available to some people convicted of crimes.
+To be eligible for the program, you must have a non-violent misdemeanor or felony offense, have verifiable employment and transportation, can be male or female, and be ordered by the court into the program.
 You cannot participate in the program if you have a felony detainer or a hold from another jurisdiction.
-It is important to note that any person who is allowed to participate in the Work Release Program will go to jail first and have the tether attached before they can be released into the Work Release Program.
+It is important to note that any person allowed to participate in the Work Release Program will go to jail first and have the tether attached before being released into the Work Release Program.

 What does verifiable employment mean?

-To participate in the program, the Sheriff’s Department Work Release staff will require a letter from the person’s employer before they can be released from jail.
+To participate in the program, the Sheriff’s Department Work Release staff will require a letter from the person’s employer before being released from jail.
 The letter must be on company letterhead containing the Company name, street address (no PO boxes are allowed), and Company’s telephone number.
 The letter must include the participant’s full name, a brief description of the job, wage amount, actual workdays including start and end times, and the title and name of the person responsible for the participant’s employment.
 A work inclusion zone will be established to monitor when the worker arrives and leaves the job.

 Costs to Participate in the Work Release Tether Program

 There is an upfront payment of $140.00 (the amount changes periodically), which is non-refundable and applied to the first 10 days of the program.
 The cost is $14.00 after that paid in advance.
 There is a possibility that the court may order the person to use a SOBERLINK monitoring unit.
 If that is the case, the upfront cost is $175.00 (changes periodically), and the daily fee is $17.50.
 Once on the tether, failure to make payments will result in termination from the program.